piotrszmurlo/zpr-22z/README.md

 `$ python3 -m pipenv run`

-Access the app at `http://localhost:3000/`
+Access the app at `http://localhost:3000/` using two browser tabs

-Try tapping `Step` and `send Ping` buttons

-`send Ping` - sends ping to flask-socketio server and saves response's timestamp

-`Step` - steps the ball simulation (calculated by WASM function)
+Use up and down arrows to move your paddle

 To run backend tests: